labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step2.md

 ...
 ```

-If we try to run our current code on this file, it will crash:
+If we try to run our current code on this file, it will crash.
+The reason is that our code expects to convert the number of shares into an integer, but it can't convert a dash (`-`) into an integer.
+Let's try running the code and see what happens:

 ```bash
 python3 -c "import sys; sys.path.append('/home/labex/project'); from pcost import portfolio_cost; print(portfolio_cost('/home/labex/project/portfolio3.dat'))"
 ```

-You'll see an error like:
+You'll see an error message like this:

 ```
 ValueError: invalid literal for int() with base 10: '-'
 ```

-This happens because Python can't convert the `-` character to an integer when it tries to execute `int(fields[1])`.
+This error occurs because Python can't convert the `-` character to an integer when it tries to execute `int(fields[1])`.

 ## Introduction to Exception Handling

+Python's exception handling uses `try` and `except` blocks.
+The `try` block contains the code that might raise an exception.
+An exception is an error that occurs during the execution of a program.
+The `except` block contains the code that will be executed if an exception occurs in the `try` block.

-Python's exception handling uses `try` and `except` blocks:
+Here's an example of how `try` and `except` blocks work:

 ```python
 try: